 Contractors need two types of insurance:

-- Liability coverage compensates the homeowner in case the work fails.
+- Liability coverage, which compensates the homeowner in case the work fails.

-Regardless what a copy of a policy shown to you says, call the agent or state agency to confirm that the premiums are paid up and the policy is in force.
+Regardless what a copy of a policy shown to you says, call the agent or state agency to confirm that the contractor’s premiums are paid up and the policy is in force.
 Laws vary from state to state, but in some places if industrial insurance is not paid up, you could be liable for the unpaid premiums in case of an accident.